opszero/prompt/README.md

 # Prompt

-Prompt provides LLMs that can run on Mac M1 Machines with 16GB Memory.
-The goal is to make LLMs accessible and usable to everyone without having to resort to using more expensive Cloud infrastructure and Nvidia chips.
-Furthermore, it uses open source models from Huggingface that are known to work well on Mac M1s to make it easy to get started.
+Prompt enables running open-source LLMs optimized for Mac M1 machines with 16GB of memory.
+Its aim is to make LLMs accessible, eliminating the need for expensive cloud infrastructure and Nvidia chips.
+Additionally, it leverages open-source models from Huggingface that are proven to perform well on Mac M1s, ensuring a good experience on common developer hardware.

 - [Llama.cpp](https://github.com/ggerganov/llama.cpp)
 - [CRD716/ggml-vicuna-1.1-quantized](https://huggingface.co/CRD716/ggml-vicuna-1.1-quantized)